You are here

 Although HIV and AIDS gets less attention from the media in the UK than it did during the early years of the UK AIDS epidemic, it’s far from an issue of the past.
 In fact, the epidemic has expanded, with the annual number of new HIV diagnoses nearly tripling between 1996 and 2005, when the annual rate peaked at almost 8,000 diagnoses.
 2 Annual diagnoses have slightly declined since then with 6,360 people diagnosed HIV-positive in 2012.
 3

 The UK HIV and AIDS statistics show that of the 98,400 people living with HIV in the UK at the end of 2012, approximately 22 percent were unaware of their infection.
 4 This figure is declining year on year, showing the uptake of HIV testing.

-Relatively low numbers of people in the UK have died from AIDS in recent years.
+HAART (Highly Active Antiretroviral Therapy) has contributed to relatively low numbers of people in the UK dying from AIDS-related illnesses in recent years.
 In 2012, around 490 HIV-infected people died, compared to 1,723 in 1995, when antiretroviral treatment for HIV was not widely available.
 9 10 Over the last few years, the majority of AIDS-related deaths have occurred because people were diagnosed late and therefore did not start treatment early enough.
 Just under half (47 percent) of all diagnoses were at a late stage in 2012.
 11

 UK regions affected by HIV